lruthotto/EmorySciComp/content/schedule/_index.md

 Meetings of the Scientific Computing Group will be held once a week, 2:00--3:00 in N302.
 The meetings will usually be on Friday, but occasionally we will meet at other times.
 For specifics, see the schedule below.

-Some food (e.g., pizza) will normally be provided once every month, and participants are welcome to bring their own lunch to other meetings.
+Some food (e.g., pizza) will occasionally be provided, and participants are welcome to bring their own lunch to other meetings.
 Entertainment will normally consist of a seminar talk.

 First year graduate students and undergraduates interested in scientific computing are welcome to attend.
 (A presentation is not required.)